 Are you a person with diabetes?
 If so, you might benefit from orthopedic shoes.
 Your feet should get all the protection they need.
 However, some people need orthopedic shoes more than others, so how do you know whether they’re for you?
 We got you covered.
-Learn the signs that you need to start wearing orthopedic shoes below.
+Learn the signs you need to start wearing orthopedic shoes below.

 Foot Pain and Swelling